g-krisztian/pomodoro/README.md

  - plan a sequence of timers
  - /TODO/ run a plan
  - review the history
- - get a summary grouped by task
+ - get a summary, grouped by tasks

 ## Setup